gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 These seem like pretty serious issues and they are but there are many, many situations where we proceed with MLR even in the presence of potentially correlated predictors.
+\index{MLR}
-It is likely that you have heard or read about inferences from models that are dealing with this issue -- for example, medical studies often report the increased risk of death from some behavior or trait after controlling for sex, age, etc. In many
+It is likely that you
+have heard or read about inferences from models that are dealing with this issue -- for example, medical studies often report the increased risk of death from some behavior or trait after controlling for sex, age, etc. In many